Nuzhat-Raza/Nuzhat-Raza/README.md

 📊 As a Data Analyst,I developed compelling and interactive analysis reports and dashboards for User feedback analytics.
 Collected data from various sources, comparing sales, new features, and user experience with competitor products.

-🔧 On the Business Analyst side, I explored the User experience data to understand market process, I ensured that our user feedback team had the most accurate and up-to-date information to inform decision-making and address user concerns.
+🔧 On the Data Business Analyst side, I explored the User experience data to understand market process, I ensured that our user feedback team had the most accurate and up-to-date information to inform decision-making and address user concerns.

 🌐 Bridging the gap between engineering and science, I bring a holistic approach to problem-solving and data-driven decision making.